Six Facts about How to Value Assets in a California Estate Administration

 - Fair market value is the price at which the asset could sell between a willing buyer and seller.

-- The estate can choose to use a different date from than the date of death to value assets.
+- The estate can choose to use a different date than the date of death to value assets.
 This date is six months from the date of death.

 - If using a different date, the executor uses this date to value all assets.